-Walking along Rizal Boulevard in Dumaguete City gives one the chance to experience a picturesque sunset with calm blue seas.
-We say to ourselves or someone next to us, “Ah, life is beautiful.
+Walking along Rizal Boulevard gives one the chance to experience the picturesque sunset with the calm blue seas.
+And we say to ourselves, “Ah, life is beautiful.
 Thank God!”
-At the same time, it also makes one a witness to life’s inequalities and injustice when we see small children looking famished and dirty, begging or sleeping on benches.
-It’s then that we say, “Life is so unfair.”
-Since we are so dense and oblivious, or so busy, we have become clueless as to what to do with one of life’s “aberrations” – the helpless, vulnerable, homeless, and powerless children.
+At the same time, it also makes one a witness to life’s inequalities and injustice when we see small children looking famished and dirty begging or sleeping on benches.
+And we say, “Life is so unfair.”
+But because we are so dense, so oblivious, or so busy, we have become so clueless as to what to do with one of life’s “aberrations” – the helpless, vulnerable, homeless, and powerless children.
 We just don’t know the answers.
-But we do know a few things:
+But we do know a few things —

-But children in poor families are not the only ones who live “impoverished” lives.
-We also have children in the Philippines who are incapable of learning because they lack the support from home and at school.
+Children in poor families are not the only ones who live “impoverished” lives.
+We also have children in our midst who are incapable of learning because they lack the support from home and at school.
 There are children among us who are hard-pressed beyond their understanding of how to deal with life because of parents who expect them to act beyond their developmental capabilities.
 There are also children who are pushed aside, browbeaten, and tormented because their peers and their families see them as being different.
 There are children who are driven into situations that make no sense to them but are afraid to ask questions and seek help.
-Children are always “pushed” into things or to situations not of their own doing.
+Children are always “pushed” to things or to situations not of their own doing.

 How much pushing can children sustain before they push back?
 Who can they turn to?

 We need to address these gaps.
-Basically, we’ve done a lot of posturing about educating the underserved; providing options for children living in high-stress environments; assisting parents to understand the huge influence they have in their children’s lives (but these parents seem not to understand).
+Basically, we’ve done a lot of posturing about educating the underserved, providing options for children living in high-stress environments, assisting parents understand the huge influence they have in their children’s lives (but these parents seem not to understand).
 For our part, we have done little to find effective strategies to resolve these issues.

-There are a lot of discussions about the ill effects of drug addiction but there is little dialogue on why so many children and teenagers feel the need to try drugs.
-We are all so involved in petty life problems that we seldom stop to reflect on how an extended hand or a sincere hug can be more potent than the “power” that shabu can provide.
+A lot of discussions are done about the ill effects of drug addiction but there is not enough dialogue on why so many children and teenagers feel the need to try drugs.
+We are all so frightened about a lot of things that we seldom stop to reflect on how an extended hand or a sincere hug can be more potent than the “power” that shabu can provide.